truongtronghai/sample_agora/README.md

     - `uid`: The user ID associated with the application.
     - `appId`: (Required) The unique ID for the application obtained from [Agora Console](https://console.agora.io).
     - `channelName`: The default name of the channel to join.
-    - `rtcToken`:An token generated for `channelName`.
+    - `token`:An token generated for `channelName`.
 You generate a temporary token using the [Agora token builder](https://agora-token-generator-demo.vercel.app/).
     - `serverUrl`: The URL for the token generator.
 See [Secure authentication with tokens](authentication-workflow) for information on how to set up a token server.
     - `tokenExpiryTime`: The time in seconds after which a token expires.

-    If a valid `serverUrl` is provided, all samples use the token server to obtain a token except the **SDK quickstart** project that uses the `rtcToken`.
-If a `serverUrl` is not specified, all samples except **Secure authentication with tokens** use the `rtcToken` from `config.json`.
+    If a valid `serverUrl` is provided, all samples use the token server to obtain a token except the **SDK quickstart** project that uses the `token` read from config.
+If a `serverUrl` is not specified, all samples except **Secure authentication with tokens** use the `token` from `config.json`.

 1. **Build and run the project**